ivanst101/fylo-dark/README.md

 # HTML, CSS, and JavaScript Exercise

-This is a small exercise project mostly for learning JavaScript language and practicing DOM manipulation and Event delegation in the programming language JavaScript.
+This project is a practical exercise in JavaScript, focusing on DOM manipulation and event delegation.

 ## Features